philipross/philipross.github.io/_posts/2025-06-17-Retriggering-macOS-Onboarding.md

 The script and policy to reset macOS Onboarding is reusable.

 I actually have mine set to run once a month on all clients, regardless of whether there's something new deployed or not.<br>
-This helps my users to get used to the update notifications and also acts as a catch-all safety net for any policies that may have had an issue in deploying cleanly first time around.
+This helps my users to get familiar with the update notifications and it acts as a catch-all safety net for any policies that may have had an issue in deploying cleanly first time around.

 Having this run on a regular cadence and scoping new software to groups of devices allows for a phased approach, with increasing pool sizes.<br>
 I recommend the [deployment group](https://derflounder.wordpress.com/2021/09/10/setting-up-software-deployment-groups-using-a-jamf-pro-extension-attribute/) approach written by [Rich Trouton](https://github.com/rtrouton), but there are countless permutations with scoping and policy options.